Synthetics Test Settings

 2. On the Add Test Page, click on the tile for the type of test you’d like to create.

 3. On the Test Settings Page, choose Test Information from the Test Settings Sidebar.
-In the resulting Test Information tab, enter a name for the test.
+In the resulting Test Information tab, enter a name for the test and select the test frequency from the Test Frequency drop-down menu.

 4. Click Target and Agents in the sidebar.
-In the resulting tab, complete all of the required fields (see Target and Agents).
+In the resulting tab, complete all of the required fields.

 Note: This step doesn’t apply to BGP Monitor tests.